-Staying hydrated is important for overall health and to feel your best, no matter what your age—but staying hydrated becomes increasingly crucial as we grow older.
-Dehydration occurs when you use or lose more fluid than you take in, and your body doesn’t have enough water and other fluids to carry out its normal functions.
-Older adults are more likely to become dehydrated, whether it be from lack of thirst, an age-related decrease in particular body functions or age-related health conditions.
-One study found that, “Dehydration affects 20 percent to 30 percent of older adults,” and “has a greater negative outcome in this population than in younger adults.”
+Staying hydrated is vital for overall health and feeling your best, no matter your age—but staying hydrated becomes increasingly crucial as people grow older.
+Dehydration occurs when you use or lose more fluid than you take in, and your body doesn’t have enough water and other fluids to perform its normal functions.
+Older adults are more likely to become dehydrated, whether from lack of thirst, an age-related decrease in particular body functions, or age-related health conditions.
+Call 214.225.6197 to speak with someone from Ventana’s caring and compassionate team about hydration for seniors and how our dining services for seniors help maintain senior nutrition.

-Switch It Up: While water is an excellent choice to help you stay hydrated, you don’t need to stick to just one drink.
-This would feel limiting and make proper hydration more difficult than it needs to be.
+While water is an excellent choice to help you stay hydrated, you don’t need to stick to just one drink.
+This would feel limiting and make proper hydration more complicated than it needs to be.
 Include a variety of fluids in your diet, which may include the following:

-Eat Fruits and Vegetables: While drinking fluids is the fastest way to hydrate your body, regularly eating produce can also help.
+While drinking fluids is the fastest way to hydrate your body, regularly eating produce can also help.

-Learn the Signs of Dehydration: Knowledge is one of the greatest tools at your disposal when it comes to preventing serious dehydration.
+Knowledge is one of the greatest tools to prevent severe dehydration.
 By learning the signs of dehydration, you’ll be better able to recognize when it’s time to drink some water.
-Signs of dehydration for adults include:
+Signs of dehydration for adults include the following:

 - Extreme thirst

 - Less frequent urination

 Please remember that symptoms can vary from person to person and sometimes thirst for older adults doesn’t occur until they’re already dehydrated.
 Listen to your body, and always remember to increase fluid intake during hotter days.